apollographql/hack-the-supergraph/space-beach/README.md

   --routing-url "https://space-beach-production.up.railway.app/"
 ```

->*NOTE: make sure to repalce {YOUR_SUPERGRAPH_ID} with the id of the Supergraph you created at the start of the hackathon*
+>*NOTE: make sure to replace {YOUR_SUPERGRAPH_ID} with the id of the Supergraph you created at the start of the hackathon*

 We can see our Supergraph deployment in the "Launches" tab: